caard0s0/vanguard-client/README.md

 &nbsp;

 A Financial Software specialized in the intermediation of money between savers and those in need of loans, as well as in the custody of that money.
-It was created following SOLID principles, for better scalability and code maintenance.
-In addition, i used a framework for React, called Next.js, together with TailwindCSS, which is a framework for CSS.
+It was created following SOLID principles and Clean Code guidelines, for better scalability and code maintenance.
+Using TypeScript for robust static typing, React as a front-end framework and Next.js for server-side rendering and efficient routing.
+Styling is driven by TailwindCSS, taking a "utility-first" approach for efficient styling.

 &nbsp;